wilcoxen-courses/e270-census-api/README.md

 1. Set `var_info` to the result of using `pd.read_csv()` to read `'variable-info.csv'`.
 Unlike the first time, however, include an additional argument to set the index to the variable name: `index_col='variable'`.
 This will be convenient later when we aggregate the variables.

 1. Set `var_group` to the `'group'` column of `var_info`.
 This will be a handy link between the names of the Census variables, which are the index of the series, and the aggregate educational attainment groups, which are the values of the series.
+See item 3 in the Tips section for why it's handy to use a CSV file for defining how variables should be aggregated.

 1. Print `var_group`.
 It's a Pandas series and it will be helpful to see it when you're setting up the `groupby()` call below.

 1. Set `attain` to the result of using `pd.read_csv()` to read `'census-data.csv'`.
 Use the argument `index_col='NAME'` to set the index to the column of county names.

+1. Set `attain_tr` to the transpose of `attain` by applying the `.T` operator: `attain.T`.
+See item 4 in the Tips section for why it's necessary to transpose the data at this point.

-1. Set `group_by_level` to the result of applying the `.groupby()` method to `attain` using the arguments `var_group`, `axis='columns'`, and `sort=False`.
-The `axis='columns'` argument indicates that what's to be combined are columns.
-The first argument, `var_group`, will be used used like a dictionary to do the grouping: `groupby()` will look up each column of `attain` in the index of `var_group` and will then use the corresponding value of `var_group` (e.g., `"hs"`) as the column's group.
+1. Set `group_by_level` to the result of applying the `.groupby()` method to `attain_tr` using the arguments `var_group` and `sort=False`.
+The first argument, `var_group`, will be used used like a dictionary to do the grouping: `groupby()` will look up each row of `attain_tr` in the index of `var_group` and will then use the corresponding value of `var_group` (e.g., `"hs"`) as the row's group.
 The `sort` argument keeps the new groups in the original order rather than sorting them alphabetically.
-That's handy because it keeps the columns in increasing order of educational attainment, which is more intuitive than an alphabetical list.
+That's handy because it keeps the rows in increasing order of educational attainment, which is more intuitive than an alphabetical list.

-1. Set `by_level` to the result of applying the `.sum()` method to `group_by_level`.
-That does the aggregation.
+1. Set `by_level` to the result of applying the `.sum()` method and the transpose operator `.T` to `group_by_level` (i.e., `.sum().T`).
+That does the aggregation and then converts the result back to columns.

 1. Set variable `total` equal to `by_level` column `"total"`.
 That makes a convenient series for use below.

 1. Now drop `total` from `by_level`.

+1. Write out `by_level` to `'by_level.csv'` using `.to_csv()`.

 1. Next, check for problems by setting `error` to the result of applying the `.sum()` method to `by_level` with the argument `axis="columns"` and then subtracting `total`.